MOHOAzure/MOHOAzure.github.io/google cloud ML/README.md

   * it's name (description)
   * a confidence score
   * The boundingPoly shows the region in the image where the landmark was identified.
-  * The locations key tells us the latitude longitude coordinates of the picture.
+  * The locations key tells the latitude longitude coordinates of the picture.
 * [Classify a news article]()
   * find categories for the article
 * [Classifying news (a large text dataset) and storing results in BigQuery]()